filecoin-project/specs/expected-consensus.md

 It is important to note that a miner generates two artifacts: one, a ticket derived from last block's ticket to prove that they have waited the appropriate delay, and two, an election proof derived from the ticket `K` rounds back used to run leader election.

 Typically, either a miner will generate a winning ticket (see [Block Generation](#block-generation) or will hear about a new block (or multiple) by the end of a round (and start mining atop the smallest ticket of this new TipSet).
-The round may also have no successful miners.
+The round may also have no successful miners, in which we say that a null block (or no block) was produced.

 ### Losing Tickets